Follow site author @kenrubin on Twitter

 This page created and maintained by

-The information on this page was compiled by Mike Garcia and Ken Rubin from personal accounts, HVO reports, and published scientific literature.
+The information on this page was compiled by Ken Rubin with assistance from personal accounts of Mike Garcia, HVO reports, and published scientific literature.

 Other credits for this web site.